 - Shipping weight: 2.2 kg

-Lifelike and practically real: all made possible with highly advanced technology
+Lifelike pets: robotic dogs with highly advanced technology

-Considerable expertise and experience were required to create Lucky, Goldy and Blacky.
-The robotic cats provide a rich experience for both their owners and their relatives and nursing staff.
-They have been awarded by the Dementia Society of America, an American association of volunteers aimed at raising awareness for dementia.
-The innovative cuddly toy has also received the Caregiver Friendly Award for products with special benefits for caregivers in America twice in a row.
+Robotic dogs Amy and Spotty were developed on the basis of the latest technical and scientific findings.
+Their lifelike appearance and behaviour have stolen the hearts of dementia patients, their relatives and nursing staff alike.
+The robotic dogs have been awarded by the Dementia Society of America, an American association of volunteers aimed at raising awareness for dementia.
+They have also received the Caregiver Friendly Award for products with special benefits for caregivers in America twice in a row.

-The installed sensors will react differently depending on where and how you pet your cat.
+The installed sensors will react differently depending on where and how you pet your dog.
 It is a simple concept!